01100100/blog/content/posts/maphopping.md

 ![Swapping maps in Greenwich](/videos/all_maps_greenwich.gif)

-The next level would be syncing different maps in real-time.
+The next level to this would be syncing different maps viewports in real-time.

 Imagine planning a big winter ski-touring-bike-packing trip using Komoot on the left side of the screen and then both snow conditions and ski touring routes on the right side, and everything moving in sync.